rhyan10/G-SchNetOE62/README.md

 # G-SchNetOE62
 Implementation of a method which looks to iteratively build molecules with an increasingly smaller HOMO-LUMO gap using a technique biasing in the training of the generative model G-SchNet.
-A the full acompanying pre print can be found here: https://arxiv.org/pdf/2207.01476.pdf
+A the full acompanying pre print can be found: https://arxiv.org/pdf/2207.01476.pdf
 For tutorials and installation on how to set up G-SchNet, please see the original G-SchNet repository: from https://github.com/atomistic-machine-learning/G-SchNet.
 A full tutorial, including code, on how to train and use G-SchNet for the OE62 dataset can be found here: Westermayr, Julia (2022): G-SchNet for OE62. figshare.
 Dataset. https://doi.org/10.6084/m9.figshare.20146943.v2

 For training G-SchNet on the OE62 data set, use this code and follow the tutorial, but replace the QM9 data set with the OE62 data set (https://www.nature.com/articles/s41597-020-0385-y).